Remove Stable Diffusion Metadata from Images

 ComfyUI workflow data is typically much larger than Automatic1111 parameters.
 A complex workflow can add 50-200KB of metadata to the image file.

 The model hash is a short identifier (like a1535d0a42) that identifies which checkpoint model was used.
-Combined with the model name, this reveals whether you used a base SD model, a fine-tuned model, or a community model from Civitai.
+Automatic1111 embeds both the hash and the full model name in every image.

 Seed, steps, CFG scale, and sampler